 Here you shall find the process to convert your Nepal Telecom ADSL service to Fiber.

 First of all, you need to make sure of the availability of FTTH at your location.
-You can visit the Ntc office or You can also check on your own if Ntc Fiber is available at your place with the trick in the detailed information article about FTTH.
+You can visit the Ntc office or You can also check on your own if Ntc Fiber is available at your place with the trick in the detailed information article about Ntc Fiber net.

-The Conversion for already existing ADSL/telephone line to Fiber is for free.
+The Conversion of the already existing ADSL/telephone line to Fiber is free.

 Then Nepal Telecom technical personnel will visit your place and change your ADSL line to FTTH.
 You can also use change your current telephone line from the fiber itself which brings better voice quality.
 The deposit amount and remaining credits of the landline phone will also get transferred to the new Fiber line.